nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 # How to Use
-You can use the selector or if-statement in command to check if players have the scores.
+You can use the selector or if-statement in repeating command to check if players have the scores.

 - This command gives an apple to players that jumped: